-The positive effects of caffeine are well known and documented ranging from improved mental alertness, increased power output, increased anaerobic efficiency and raised metabolic rates.
+The positive effects of caffeine are well known and documented ranging from improved mental alertness, increased power output, increased anaerobic efficiency, and raised metabolic rates.
 If you’re one of the people troubled by digestive issues when taking Caffeine Anhydrous a perfect substitute would be Caffeine Malate.

 I will be the first to tell you that Caffeine is the only ingredient you need for a pre-workout supplement.

-I’m not saying that there isn’t other beneficial products you can add along with it, but if your supplement budget is low or your worried about using all of these different products than a caffeine pill or double shot of espresso will do just fine kicking your workout into a higher gear.
+I’m not saying that there aren’t other beneficial products you can add along with it, but if your supplement budget is low or your worried about using all of these different products than a caffeine pill or double shot of espresso will do just fine kicking your workout into a higher gear.

 What Is Caffeine Malate

 It’s made by a company named Creative Compounds LLC through a process where they Ionically bond caffeine and Malic acid, it contains 75% caffeine and 25% Malic acid.

 Creative compounds hold the license to make Caffeine Malate but it was first used by Coca Cola when Cocaine was originally deemed illegal and the company had to find a substitute.

 What Does It Do

 You still receive all of the perks from caffeine, but the one difference is the malic acid helps limit the digestive issues that many people experience from natural and anhydrous caffeine.